OneWinged-ShunKaido/Google-Play-SSL-Pinning-Bypass/README.md

 TODO: Finish Reversing DroidGuard
-Add a Python <-> bridge to avoid recompiling the app everytime and trace custom bytecode
+TODO:  Add a Python <-> Java bridge to avoid recompiling the app everytime and trace custom bytecode